skylermaxwell42/SwE-Git-Walkthrough/README.md

 10. Sync some other feature branch with master

     Often when some feature is implemented and pushed into the `master` branch it may be useful to sync `master` with another working feature branch.
-Here we will fetch and checkout `feature2` branch and then merge the changes we to `origin` into `feature2`.
+Here we will fetch and checkout a work-in-progress feature branch, `feature2`, then cascade the changes we made to `origin` into `feature2`.

     - Command: `git fetch <remote name> <remote branch name>`